klaatu01/skedgy/README.md

 # Skedgy - Asynchronous Task Scheduler

-Skedgy is a lightweight, asynchronous task scheduler written in Rust.
-It allows you to schedule tasks to run at specific times, after certain delays, or based on cron expressions.
-Skedgy is built using `tokio` for asynchronous execution and is designed to be efficient and easy to use.
+Skedgy is a lightweight, asynchronous task scheduler for Rust.
+It allows you to schedule tasks to run at specific times, either using a `DateTime` or a `Duration`.
+You can also schedule tasks to repeat at specific intervals using cron expressions.

 ## Features

-- **Run tasks at a specific time**: Schedule tasks to run at any `DateTime<Utc>`.
-- **Run tasks after a delay**: Schedule tasks to run after a specified `Duration`.
+- ⌚️ Schedule tasks to run at specific times, either using a `DateTime` or a `Duration`.
-- **Cron scheduling**: Schedule tasks using cron expressions for recurring tasks.
+- ♻️ Schdule tasks using cron expressions to repeat at specific intervals.
-- **Error handling**: Comprehensive error handling to catch and log issues during scheduling or execution.
+- 🚀 Asynchronous execution using `tokio`.
+- 📦 De/Serializable state using `serde`.
+- 📏 Precision of ~10ms, but this is configurable.
+- 🔥 Optimized scheduling algorithm.
+- 🪵 Debug logging using `log`.

 ## Installation